Australia–France relations: History

 The legacy of Australian involvement on French soil in the First and Second World War plays an important role in the bilateral relationship.
 Over 45,000 Australians lost their lives on French soil in the two conflicts.
 Each year, many Australians travel to the Western Front to commemorate the thousands of Australians who were killed and injured there in World War I.

 Dialogue and practical cooperation between France and Australia has been strengthening on many fronts in recent years, including on key global security issues such as arms control and disarmament, non-proliferation and counter-terrorism.
 The Pacific region, where both countries have direct interests, continues to be an important focus of bilateral engagement.
 Commercial links are substantial and France is an increasingly important source of direct investment and technology, including in the defence sector, for Australia.

-Both countries experienced strained relations when Australia enacted sanctions on France from 1983–1986 and again on 1995–1996.
+Both countries experienced strained relations when Australia enacted sanctions on France from 1983 to 1986 and again on 1995–1996.

 There has been an expansion of the defence relationship between Australia and France in recent years.
 On 14 December 2006, a new Defence Cooperation Agreement between the two countries was signed, providing a framework for further cooperation.
 Australia and France regularly participate in combined force training exercises and France provided support to the Australian-led INTERFET operations in East Timor.
 Australian and French forces have co-operated in the Pacific and Southern Oceans, including for emergency and disaster relief and operations against illegal fishing.
 Australia and France have also cooperated at various levels in the coalition against terrorism, including as founding members of the Proliferation Security Initiative to combat the trafficking in weapons of mass destruction.
 In 2008, it was announced that France and Australia would strengthen their defence cooperation further in the Pacific region.

 Institutional links are encouraged within the framework of the 1977 Australia–France Agreement on Cultural and Scientific Cooperation.
 The Australian Embassy in Paris administers the Australia–France Foundation, which promotes cultural exchanges between the two countries and publishes a quarterly newsletter 'L'Australie en France' promoting Australian activities in France.
 The Department of Foreign Affairs and Trade's Cultural Awards Scheme has also promoted cultural relations between Australia and France.